precision-sustainable-ag/PhenoCV-WeedCam/Hardware/readme.md

 Type: “cd depthai”

-- If we want to see the a preview output.
+- If we want to see the a **preview output**.
 The script launches a window, starts the cameras, and displays a video stream annotated with object localization metadata.
 But this script does not collect images.
 It is just to give you an idea about the image could come from the camera.

 Type: “python3 depthai_demo.py”

-- --If you want to run the script without visualization please run the next CLI in the terminal.
+- If you want to run the script to **collect images** please run the next CLI in the terminal.

 Type: “./run.sh”

-- --Check the next path:
+- Check the next path:

 /home/pi/depthai/field/data

 You could find there a lot of folders with different date and timestamp, inside of every folder you could find another bunch of folders with the same scene with 4 different frames (RGB, left, right, disparity map)

-- --Also you can play with the API. [https://docs.luxonis.com](https://docs.luxonis.com/tutorials/hello_world/)
+- Also you can play with the API. [https://docs.luxonis.com](https://docs.luxonis.com/tutorials/hello_world/)